-Prior to your You may eat or drink surgery, you will be scheduled to meet midnight the night with your surgeon or before the surgery. physician assistant for a preoperative examination.
+You may eat or drink as desired until midnight the night before the surgery.
+Prior to your surgery, you will be scheduled to meet with your surgeon or physician assistant for a preoperative examination.
 In some instances this appointment may be conducted via telephone.
 Bring all medications you are currently taking to your preoperative appointment in order for our team to have the appropriate information.
 You may need to bring some of your home medications to the hospital on the day of your surgery, such as inhalers, eye drops, or other specialized medications.
 During your hospital stay, please do not take any medications without the knowledge and consent of your nurse.

 The purpose of this visit is to ensure that you are ready for surgery.
 The physician assistant will review your past medical history and your medications and confirm that all appropriate and necessary testing has been completed and results are acceptable.
-You will receive prescriptions for medication to be taken after surgery as well as a physical therapy prescription, if ordered..
+You will receive prescriptions for medication to be taken after surgery as well as a physical therapy prescription.